-The work is exploratory, creative and enlightening without being ‘directive’.
+The work of psychotherapy is exploratory, creative and enlightening without being ‘directive’.
 It aims to shed light on patterns of relating, making links to past experiences, and disentangling the underlying complexities.
 This therapy aims to provide insight and understanding by getting to 'the heart of the matter'.
 In this way you can begin to move on, make key changes, and find greater fulfilment in relationships, work and recreation.
-Timing

-Psychodynamic psychotherapy is usually ‘open-ended’ in nature.
-However, time-limited counselling is also available for people who have a clear focus for work over twelve or sixteen sessions.
+Psychodynamic psychotherapy is designed for regular, once- or twice-weekly sessions of 50 minutes.
+It is usually ‘open-ended’ in nature.
+There is no way of knowing at the start how the psychotherapy is going to proceed.
+However, time-limited counselling is also available for people who have a clear focus for work over twelve or sixteen or more sessions.